Lower Your Risk of Heart Disease with This Diet!

 That’s certainly not the only study to tout the perks of the diet common among residents of Greece, Italy, and Croatia.
 Here are three others to consider:

 - A study published in the New England Journal of Medicine found when people at risk for a cardiovascular event, such as a heart attack, followed a Mediterranean diet rich in olive oil or nuts, they reduced their risk by 30 percent.
+(Note that the study has since been reanalyzed and republished here.
+The findings remain the same).

 - Following the diet can delay cognitive decline as you age, reduce your risk of Alzheimer’s, and slow down the progression of the disease, too.
 Researchers aren’t exactly sure why the link exists, but they speculate aspects of the diet protect brain tissue and keep blood vessels running smoothly.